 Regardless of how good your image is, there are limitations.
 When I was trying to get the palm trees from the second logo, the best I could come up with after toggling the settings can be seen below.

-I am sure that there is a way to import the vector data into SOLIDWORKS but that is a blog post for another time.
+Although there is a way to import the vector data into SOLIDWORKS.

 The AutoTrace tool is a great way to add decals to your design.
 Having a better understanding of how images are inserted into a part can better improve your workflow, and will help graphic designers make considerations when developing graphics that will be used in SOLIDWORKS.